Suzuki Swift: Motorsport

 The Suzuki Swift Sport is well known for being competitive in rallying, especially under 2.0-liter class.
 In 2007 and 2010, Per-Gunnar Andersson and Aaron Burkart won the JWRC S1600 rally class and also dominating the top three from 2006 to 2010.
 In 2009, Luke Pinder won the British Rally Championship R1 class.
 The Swift Sport also successfully won the All-Japan Rally Championship (全日本ラリー選手権), winning in JN1 class from 2016 to 2018 and later in the JN4 class from 2019 to 2023.
 In Italy, the Swift has been used for Suzuki Rally Cup since 2007 and followed by Rally Italia Talent since 2019.

-In 2019, Michael Hopp and Steve Pittman it won the 2019 Hi-Tec Oils Bathurst 6 Hour E class, finished at 21st place with 113 laps.
-In 2021 (after the 2020 Bathurst 6 Hour was cancelled due to COVID-19), Ian Cowley, Daniel Natoli & Matt Thewlis finished 2nd 2021 Hi-Tec Oils Bathurst 6 Hour Class E and Michael Hopp, Steve McHugh & Michael Rice finished 3rd 2021 Hi-Tec Oils Bathurst 6 Hour Class E, a double podium for the TEAM Group Suzuki Racing Team.
+In Australian from 1995 to 2014, the Australian Suzuki Swift Series was run with firstly the Suzuki Swift GTi and then later on years with the Suzuki Swift Sport EZ (RS416 / ZC31S).Refer to Australian Suzuki Swift Series for more information.

+SORTHARE Suzuki Racing Team began racing the Suzuki Swift Sport EZ (RS416 / ZC31S) in 2018 at the Production Car Bathurst 6hr.
+With a long history of success, details of the results include: